Blendify/blender-manual/blender_docs/manual/about/contribute/guides/writing_guide.rst

 - Avoid technical explanations about the mathematical/algorithmic implementation of a feature if there is a simpler way to explain it.

-  (e.g. explaining how mesh smoothing algorithms work is unnecessary, but the blending types of a mix node do need a mathematical explanation).
+  (E.g. explaining how mesh smoothing algorithms work is unnecessary, but the blending types of a mix node do need a mathematical explanation.)
 - Avoid repetition of large portions of text.
 Simply explain it once, and from then on refer to that explanation.

   For general terminology, consider defining a ``:term:`` in the :doc:`glossary </glossary/index>`.